Skip to main content

 Expanding the Concept to Hormone Replacement

-The same principle applies directly to therapy.
+The same principle applies directly to hormone replacement therapy.
 Genetic factors and polymorphisms in specific genes are known to influence the effects of HRT.
 Consider the enzymes responsible for metabolizing estrogen, such as those from the Cytochrome P450 family, like CYP1A2 and CYP3A4.

 While not strictly peptidases, they are part of the same system of genetically-determined enzymatic activity.
 Variations in the genes for these enzymes can lead to faster or slower breakdown of estrogen.
 This variability can explain why one woman on a standard dose of estrogen replacement therapy experiences significant relief from menopausal symptoms, while another finds the same dose ineffective or experiences side effects.
 Her individual enzymatic “clearing rate” is a critical variable.